Lawlzee/UnityMapGenerator/Mod/README.md

 - [ ] Optimize stage performance.
 - [ ] Enhance the uniqueness of stages.
 - [ ] Prevent interactables from spawning on slopes.
+- [ ] Fix the bug where the player sometime gets stuck in the drop pod.
+- [ ] Remove the ability to dream for normal stages
+- [ ] Improve the orientation of Newt altars.

+## Report an issue

+If you encounter any issues, feel free to reach out to me on Discord (@Lawlzee) or create a [GitHub issue](https://github.com/Lawlzee/UnityMapGenerator/issues/new).

 ## Algorithms used